 The process of "integration" constitutes the capstone emphasis of the MS-IST program.
-After students complete the IST core and at least two concentration courses, they need to synthesize what they have learned.
+After students complete the five IST core courses and, at least, three concentration courses, they need to synthesize what they have learned.
 Furthermore, system integration is a pervasive aspect of IS practice.
 Integration can be viewed from three perspectives: a) Integrating the Enterprise; b) Integrating the IS Function; and c) Integrating IS Technologies.
 The capstone course 8100 is required for program completion.
-Management and Management Information Systems students will take IST 8100.
-Web Design students will take DSN 8100.
+Management and Management Information Systems students will complete IST 8100.
+Web Design students will complete DSN 8100.
 Information Assurance students will complete SEC 8100 and Information Technology/Systems Project Management students will complete IPM 8100.
+Since each concentration has a concentration specific 8100 course, the final grade of one capstone course cannot be substituted for another capstone course (e.g., the final grade for IST 8100 cannot be used as a substitute for the final grade of SEC 8100).